And words can hurt forever

 The systemic orientation does a lot to uproot the so-called common wisdom about bullying.
 Ineffective suggestions such as “why don’t they just tell an adult about it?” must contend with the fact of power differentials.
 For most children in these situations, informing authorities to the behavior of one’s peers is an incredibly risky thing to do, especially if there is no guarantee it will result in any proper resolution.
 Adults have the capacity to feel safe in their endeavors because they may have legal redress for countering undue harassment, but children and teenagers often lack these methods of recourse, making “a rough day at the office” that much more consequential.
 This power vacuum leads to many dark patterns where the problem compounds, often leading to a corruptive sense of learned helplessness.
 (Or, instilled.)

 With this analysis linking “bullying” to “the social system,” in such specific terminology, I would’ve had an easier time making my perhaps-awkward point back in the day.
-Had I been equipped with this citation, the social justice link would’ve been marginally possible, but only if given the hard task of boiling its 200-page argument down to just one.
+Had I been equipped with this citation, the social justice link would’ve been marginally possible, though only after the hard task of boiling down its 200-page general argument.

 ... but with all that in mind, what’s the problem here?
 In reading this relatively-harmless book from this now-future vantage two decades later, I was filled with an incredible sense of disquiet.
 Remember: this was the one reference book within all those wild tangents that I found the most worrisome, for what it once represented, and for what it now contends.
 So, what’s “wrong” here?
 Why, despite everything, am I bothered by this?